duchene/ClockstaRX/README.md

 species.tree <- read.tree("clockstarx_example_data/example_species_tree.tre")
 ```

 A complete analysis in ClockstaRX can then be performed using the *diagnose.clocks* function.
+Note that all trees will be unrooted in the analysis.

 ```coffee
 example.analysis <- diagnose.clocks(locus.trees, species.tree, ncore = 2, make.plots = T, pdf.file = "example.clockstarx")